ahmedbana/Snaps-VRAM-Caching/README.md

 - **Useful for caching any type of model that is already loaded in your workflow**

 **Example Usage:**
-- Connect a CLIP model → cache as "my_clip"
+- Connect just a CLIP model → cache as "my_clip"
-- Connect a VAE model → cache as "my_vae"
+- Connect just a VAE model → cache as "my_vae"
-- Connect a LoRA model → cache as "my_lora"
+- Connect just a LoRA model → cache as "my_lora"
 - Later use Cached Model Loader to retrieve any of these by name

 ### 3. 📋 SNAPS Cache Control (VRAMCacheControlNode)